sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 otherwise be maintained.
 These changes may introduce new considerations or risks that must be accounted for as part of risk management.
+As a result, device manufacturers should establish and maintain custodial control of device source code (the original “copy” of the software) throughout

+(^33) The use of “component” in this guidance is consistent with the definition in 21 CFR 820.3.

-As a result, device manufacturers should establish and maintain custodial control of device source code (the original “copy” of the software) throughout the lifecycle of a device as part of configuration management.^45 This may be accomplished through different methods, such as source code escrow or source code backups, among others.^46
+the lifecycle of a device as part of configuration management.^34 This may be accomplished through different methods, such as source code escrow or source code backups, among others.^35

 Manufacturers may not have control of source code due to licensing restrictions, terms of supplier agreements, or other challenges.
 While source code is not required to be provided in